discord-net/Discord.Net/docs/guides/commands/preconditions.md

 ## Bundled Preconditions

-@Discord.Commands ship with several bundled Preconditions; you may view their usages on their respective API pages.
+@Discord.Commands ships with several bundled Preconditions for you to use.

 * @Discord.Commands.RequireContextAttribute
 * @Discord.Commands.RequireOwnerAttribute